Death Capital in the Public Service

 And you must also declare the death of the agent to Ircantec who will inform you about your possible rights and ask you to provide supporting documents if necessary:

-Report a death to Ircantec
+Report a death to ircantec

 Who shall I contact